 Schools (public, private, international)

-Teaching in South Korea in an international, public, or private school is a popular job for foreign English teachers.
+Teaching in South Korea in international, public, or private schools is popular for foreign teachers.

 To get a teaching career at a public institution, you’ll typically have to apply for an English teaching program, such as EPIK (English Program in Korea), and get placed through them.
 EPIK is affiliated with the Korean Ministry of Education and places teachers in elementary schools or secondary public school positions.